How to Price Plumbing Jobs: Full Guide + Free Calculator + Profit Tips

 FieldCamp’s free labor cost calculator helps you factor in wages, taxes, and benefits to get your true hourly rate—no spreadsheets needed.
 Accurate labor pricing means better margins, fewer surprises, and fair pay for your team.

 Accurate material costing ensures you don’t absorb unexpected expenses.
-Calculate the total material cost including taxes and delivery fees.
+Calculate the total material cost, including taxes and delivery fees.

 Material Cost Formula: Total Material Cost = (Sum of Materials + Sales Tax + Delivery) × Markup